Open Source Mastery: A Four-Module Training Series

 Module Structure

 Modules are available individually or as a complete four-module series.
-We recommend taking no more than 2 modules in a single day to maximise learning impact and retention.
+To maximise learning impact and retention, we recommend limiting yourself to no more than 3 units per day.

 Module 1 is a Prerequisite